Houten patented hydraulic cocoa press in 1828. Cocoa for drinking

 bean to bar chocolate was made in Czech republic by Jordi´s chocolate

-in 2012.
-There are now at least seven bean to bar chocolate makers
+are now at least twenty four bean to bar craft chocolate makers

 in Czech republic - Jordi´s chocolate, František Bačík - Čokoládovna